chef-boneyard/chef-web-docs-2016/includes_analytics_rules/includes_analytics_rules_syntax_comments.rst

        true
      then
-       // raise an audit for every action audit:info("This rule matches all actions")
+       // raise an audit for every action alert:info("This rule matches all actions")
      end
    end